 When spinning up an instance of PostHog for development, we recommend the following configuration:

-- the external services run in Docker over
+- the external services run in Docker over docker compose

 - PostHog itself runs on the host (your system)